IBM/data-broker/README.md

 DBR_SERVER
       Points to one of the Redis instances that are part of the backend.
-If not set, it defaults to 'localhost'.
+If not set, it defaults to `localhost`.

 DBR_PORT
       Points to the TCP port of the Redis instance specified by DBR_SERVER.
-If not set, it defaults to '6379'.
+If not set, it defaults to `6379`.

 DBR_AUTHFILE
       Point the library to the location of the file that contains the Redis passphrase.
 Make sure to restrict the access to that file to the intended group of people who need access to Redis.
-If not set, it defaults to '.redis.auth' (note this is pointing to the current work dir).
+If not set, it defaults to `.redis.auth` (note this is pointing to the current work dir).
 For better security, it is suggested to specify an absolute path.